ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   concept of `Tools` @web_langchain_tools which allows more advanced information to be passed in the LLMs programmatically.
-We didn't use these Tools since they are not very mature yet in development and their usage is very advanced for this tesis goalds.
+We didn't use these Tools since they are not very mature yet in development and their usage is very advanced for this thesis goals.
 However, in the future we would be able to expand the system and find information by other systems and not just documents.
 #h(0pt)